Karthikhvr/customers-docs/HA_DR_Architecture_Documentation_dt2.md

 - **2x Data Redundancy**: 2 nodes store complete copies of data (PRIMARY + SECONDARY); Arbiter has no data
 - **Single Port Configuration**: All three replica set members use port 27017
 - **Single Point of Read/Write**: All operations always go to the current Primary node (never split between nodes)
-- **Automatic Failover**: SECONDARY can be automatically promoted when PRIMARY fails (15-35 seconds)
+- **Automatic Failover**: SECONDARY can be automatically promoted when PRIMARY fails (20-35 minutes)
 - **Data Redundancy**: 2 complete copies of data (PRIMARY + SECONDARY); Arbiter stores no data
 - **Election Quorum**: Requires majority vote (2 out of 3) to elect new Primary
 - **Zero Data Loss**: SECONDARY stays synchronized; no data loss on failover with proper write concerns